LearnOnDemandSystems/docs/tms/tms-administrators/users/student-management/create-student-user-accounts.md

+---
+title: "How do I create student user accounts?"
+isPublished: true
+---

 # How do I create student user accounts?

 > [!Alert] Please be aware that not all functionality covered in this and linked articles may be available to you.